Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 One useful plot is the plot titled "Read lengths vs Average read quality plot using dots after log transformation of read lengths".
 <img align="centre" width="816" height="785" src="{{ page.root }}/fig/02_lengthvsquality_log.png" alt="NanoPlot KDE plot with the title Read lengths vs Average read quality plot using dots after log transformation of read lengths">

-This plot shows the read length of the sequences compared to the average quality of the sequence.

-We can see that the majority of the sequences have a quality score of 4 and above, and many of those with an average quality score of 4 are shorter in length.
+This plot shows the average quality of the sequence against the read lengths.
+We can see that the majority of the sequences have a quality score at least 4, and low quality scores come from very short reads.
 This means that for this dataset we should remove those with a lower quality score in order to improve the overall quality of the raw sequences before assembling the metagenome.

 <br clear="left"/>